Paraguayan War: Paraguayan invasion of Corrientes and Rio Grande do Sul

-When the war first broke out between Paraguay and Brazil, Argentina stayed neutral.
-Solano López doubted Argentina's neutrality because it gave Brazilian ships permission to navigate in the Argentine rivers of the Plate region, despite Paraguay being at war with Brazil.

-The invasion of Corrientes and the Rio Grande do Sul provinces was the second phase of the Paraguayan offensive.
-In order to support the Uruguayan Blancos, the Paraguayans had to travel across the Argentine territory.
-In January 1865, Solano López asked Argentina's permission for an army of 20,000 men (led by Gen. Wenceslao Robles) to travel through the province of Corrientes.
-Argentine President Bartolomé Mitre refused Paraguay's request and a similar one from Brazil.
+The invasion of Corrientes and Rio Grande do Sul was the second phase of the Paraguayan offensive.
+In order to support the Uruguayan Blancos, the Paraguayans had to travel across Argentine territory.
+In January 1865, Solano López asked Argentina's permission for an army of 20,000 men (led by general Wenceslao Robles) to travel through the province of Corrientes.
+Argentine president Bartolomé Mitre refused Paraguay's request and a similar one from Brazil.

-After this refusal the Paraguayan Congress gathered at an emergency meeting on 5 March 1865.
-After several days of discussions, on 23 March the Congress decided to declare war on Argentina for its policies, hostile to Paraguay and favourable to Brazil, and then they conferred to Francisco Solano López Carrillo the rank of Field Marshal of the Republic of Paraguay.
+After this refusal, the Paraguayan Congress gathered at an emergency meeting on 5 March 1865.
+After several days of discussions, on 23 March Congress decided to declare war on Argentina for its policies, hostile to Paraguay and favourable to Brazil, and then they conferred to Francisco Solano López the rank of Field Marshal of the Republic of Paraguay.
 The declaration of war was sent on 29 March 1865 to Buenos Aires.

 On 13 April 1865, a Paraguayan squadron sailed down the Paraná River and attacked two Argentine ships in the port of Corrientes.
-Immediately Gen. Robles' troops took the city with 3,000 men, and a cavalry force of 800 arrived the same day.
+Immediately general Robles' troops took the city with 3,000 men, and a cavalry force of 800 arrived the same day.
 Leaving a force of 1,500 men in the city, Robles advanced southwards along the eastern bank.

-Along with Robles' troops, a force of 12,000 soldiers under Col. Antonio de la Cruz Estigarribia crossed the Argentine border south of Encarnación in May 1865, driving for Rio Grande do Sul.
-They traveled down Uruguay River and took the town of São Borja on 12 June.
+Along with Robles' troops, a force of 12,000 soldiers under colonel Antonio de la Cruz Estigarribia crossed the Argentine border south of Encarnación in May 1865, driving for Rio Grande do Sul.
+They traveled down the Uruguay River and took the town of São Borja on 12 June.
 Uruguaiana, to the south, was taken on 6 August with little resistance.